iAmAaven/jahti/README.md

 ## Running A Game Session

-The original game flow was coordinated manually by organizers using:
+The original game flow was coordinated manually by me using:

 1. A live Discord bot session.
 2. Hosted puzzle pages for each route.